vincentwhj25/Terraform-ec2-vpc-project1/README.md

 This project demonstrates the use of Terraform to provision a basic AWS environment.
 It creates:
-- custom VPC
+- Custom VPC
-- public subnet
+- Public subnet
+- Internat gatway
+- Route table
-- security group allowing SSH
+- Security group allowing SSH
-- EC2 instance running Amazon Linux
+- EC2 instance running Amazon Linux on ap-southeast-1

 ## Future Improvements
 - Add Key Pair for SSH access
-- Add Internet Gateway and Route Table
 - Use modules for better organization
+- Attach EIP
+- SG security restric, prevent using 0.0.0.0/0